PhilipYip1988/vmware-workstation-installation-guide/windows-95-guest/readme.md

 ## Installing Python

-The last version of Python to work on Windows 95 is Python 2.3.3:
+Python will be used as an example of installing a program on Windows 95.
+The isntaller is available here:

 * [Python 2.3.3](https://www.python.org/downloads/release/python-233/)
 * [pywin32](https://sourceforge.net/projects/pywin32/files/pywin32/Build%20214/pywin32-214.win32-py2.3.exe/download)